 Leopard class - Year 2 - Mrs Last

-Additionally, in connection with our topic, Kings and Queens, Leopard Class have been learning about the monarchy and creating a class timeline to organise their knowledge.
-The children have participated in drama activities to help them understand the role of the monarchy and to express how they would rule England, if they were King or Queen.
-As the term progresses, the children will begin to research and compare significant monarchs, including, Queen Elizabeth I, Queen Victoria and Queen Elizabeth II.
+Additionally, in connection with our topic, Kings and Queens, Leopard Class have been learning about a range of Queens and the children have created a class timeline to organise their knowledge.
+The children have participated in drama activities to help them to understand the role of the monarchy and to express how they would rule England, if they were King or Queen.
+The children have also researched and recalled facts to compare significant monarchs, including, Queen Elizabeth I, Queen Victoria and Queen Elizabeth II.

-The children have also enjoyed their Maths work; they have been consolidating their knowledge of Place Value (within 50) and developing their understanding of Place Value (within 100), as well as, consolidating their arithmetic skills.
-The children have enjoyed using concrete resources to help them recognise tens and ones.
+The children have also enjoyed their Maths work; they have been consolidating their knowledge of Place Value (within 50) and developing their understanding of Place Value (within 100), as well as, moving onto Addition and Subtraction.
+The children have enjoyed using concrete resources and participating in practical activities to help them.

-In PSHE, the children have been discussing friendship.
-So far, we have explored how to make new friends and how to show friendly behaviour.
+In PSHE, the children have been discussing friendship and bullying.
+We have explored how to make new friends and how to show friendly behaviour.
+Leopard Class also enjoyed wearing odd socks to school to celebrate Anti-Bullying Week.
 Additionally, we have been using the Zones of Emotions to discuss our feelings, daily and ensuring that we demonstrate the CHERISH values.
 The children have thoroughly enjoyed our weekly KS1 assemblies concentrating on each of the CHERISH values.
-In Leopard Class, the children have also been demonstrating their understanding of different beliefs in R.E; the children have been exploring Special People within a variety of religions.
+In Leopard Class, the children have also been demonstrating their understanding of different beliefs in R.E.